Andrea Terrón Gomez

 Biography

-Most recently, Andrea served as the Head of Gallery and Exhibitions at the Bateman Foundation in Victoria, BC.
-She has previously held positions at the National Museum of Archaeology and Ethnology in Guatemala as well as the Museo Popol Vuh, which are home to a vast collection of Maya cultural belongings.
-Additionally, she was vice-president of the International Council of Museums-ICOM-Guatemala and was the British Museum’s Fellow in 2017 and Senior Fellow in 2018, for the International Training Programme-ITP.
+Most recently, Andrea served as Head of Gallery and Exhibitions at the Bateman Foundation in Victoria, BC.
+Before that, she held key positions at the National Museum of Archaeology and Ethnology and the Popol Vuh Museum in Guatemala; institutions renowned for their extensive collections of Maya cultural belongings.

 At the British Museum